 Bathroom Kit – battery operated votives (these make perfect nightlights in the bathrooms where there are no outlets), Poo-Pourri spray, toilet wipes, suction toothbrush holder, hand sanitizer, and clothespins (for hanging wet swimsuits on the clothesline).

 First Aid Kit – boo boos happen.
 Fill a cute little container or pouch with a few bandaids, single use antiseptic wipes, and cream.

 Reusable Straws – trying to be more environmentally friendly, the only straws available on the ships now are paper and typically only when requested.
 Travel ready reusable straws with cleaning brushes would make a useful gift for families with young children who typically use straws with their beverages.

 Laundry Bag or Collapsible Travel Hamper – everyone has dirty laundry.
 Make it a bit more fun with a personalized new laundry bag or travel hamper.

 Clothespins – decoupage with Disney themed paper or paint.
-Clothespins are so helpful on a cruise to hang extra swimsuits on the line in the bathroom; secure towels on a chair on the pool deck or verandah; close a bag of leftover snacks; etc. Add magnets to the back so the receiver can hang on cabin walls to display their child’s artwork from the kids’ club or the current day’s Navigator.
+Clothespins are so helpful on a cruise to hang extra swimsuits on the line in the bathroom; secure towels on a chair on the pool deck or verandah; close a bag of leftover snacks; etc. Add magnets to the back so the receiver can hang on cabin walls to display their child’s artwork from the kids’ club or animation class.